na-na-hi/renget/archive/onrms.md

 AI specializing in text is called ==**LLM (Large Language Model)**==

-since late 2022, LLMs boomed, becoming a integral part of our world and significantly impacting various areas like communication and hobbies. since you are reading this, you are curious about *using LLMs for bots, roleplay, fanfiction and creative writing*
+since late 2022, LLMs boomed, becoming a integral part of our world and significantly impacting various areas like communication and hobbies you are reading this and it mean you are curious about *using LLMs for bots, roleplay, fanfiction and creative writing*

 -> ![image failed to load: reload the page](https://files.catbox.moe/mf0r4u.png) <-